dderg/dvorak-qwerty/README.md

 Dvorak-Qwerty, programmer
 ------

-you may need reassign shortcut on system setting.
+you may need reassign shortcuts in system setting.

 if you need help, please send me a message.